Guidance Letter B-050

 - All applications must be made on the appropriate form supplied by the Coordinator of Student Activities and contain all information requested therein;

-- The Awards Committee and the Coordinator of Student Activities may develop reasonable additional procedures relative to receiving and/or processing applications for student activity fee funds within the requirements of these guidelines;
+- The SGABC and the Coordinator of Student Activities may develop reasonable additional procedures relative to receiving and/or processing applications for student government activity fee funds within the requirements of these guidelines;

-- An eligible student organization may appeal the denial by the Awards Committee for student activity fee funds to the dean of student affairs.
-There shall be no appeal from a decision by the dean of student affairs to deny the applications for funds to an eligible student organization.
-The Committee will hear any written appeal filed within three days of notification of denial by the Awards Committee.
-Appeals should be filed in the Office of the dean of student affairs.
+- An eligible student organization may appeal the denial by the SGABC for student government activity fee funds to the VPSS.
+There shall be no appeal from a decision by the VPSS to deny the applications for funds to an eligible student organization.
+The VPSS will hear any written appeal filed within three days of notification of denial by the Budget Committee.
+Appeals should be filed in the Office of the VPSS.

-- Student activity fee funds shall not be used to establish petty cash funds;
+- Student government activity fee funds shall not be used to establish petty cash funds;

-- All ticket sales for a program funded in whole or in part by student activity fee funds must be conducted through the student activities office, unless the organization is exempted from this requirement in writing in advance by the dean of student affairs;
+- All ticket sales for a program funded in whole or in part by student government activity fee funds must be conducted through the student activities office, unless the organization is exempted from this requirement in writing in advance by the Vice President for Student Services;

-- Each organization must complete a program evaluation and expenditure report within ten class days of the completion of a program in which student activity fee funds were used and deliver it to the coordinator of student activities;
+- Each organization must complete a program evaluation and expenditure report within ten class days of the completion of a program in which student government activity fee funds were used and deliver it to the Coordinator of Student Activities;

-- Any organization which is found by the Awards Committee to have abused or misapplied student activity fee funds may be ineligible for any further allocations of funds during the remaining portion of the current funding year.
-Additionally, the Committee may find the organization ineligible to receive student activity fee funds during the next succeeding full funding year.
-After this period, an organization may be considered an eligible student organization by the Awards Committee upon finding that the organization and its members/officers are of sufficient integrity to again properly manage student activity fee funds.
+- Any organization which is found by the SGABC to have abused or misapplied student government activity fee funds may be ineligible for any further allocations of funds during the remaining portion of the current funding year.
+Additionally, the SGABC may find the organization ineligible to receive student government activity fee funds during the next succeeding full funding year.
+After this period, an organization may be considered an eligible student organization by the SGABC upon finding that the organization and its members/officers are of sufficient integrity to again properly manage student government activity fee funds.

 Source: TBR Guideline B-060